sammi-turner/Snake-Game/README.md

 # Snake-Game

-A browser port of of the classic Nokia phone game.
+A browser port of the classic Nokia phone game.

 <br>